x676f64/exosama-foundry/README.md

+# Note

+You need to fork ETH mainnet to access the Exosama contract state.
+You will need to pass your own Alchemy key (they are free with sign-up).
 # To run all tests

 ```
-forge test -vvvvv
+forge test --fork-url https://eth-mainnet.g.alchemy.com/v2/${API_KEY} -vvvvv
 ```

 # To run specific tests

-You need to fork to access the contracts state.
-You will need to pass your own Alchemy key (they are free with sign-up).

 ```
 forge test --fork-url https://eth-mainnet.g.alchemy.com/v2/${API_KEY} -vvvvv --match-test testBurnWithLock